-A new Community Connector or social prescribing service will be available in Beith Health Centre from Friday 4 November 2016.
+A new Community Link Worker or social prescribing service will be available in Beith Health Centre from Friday 4 November 2016.
 It offers a way of enabling GP’s and Practice Staff to refer and support patients with social, emotional or practical needs with non-medical services and activities available in the community to help improve their health and wellbeing.

 A Community Connector will be available to this Practice every Friday.
 They can signpost patients in the right direction and help find local services on a range of non-medical topics to meet their needs and interests, including: